everknow/decent-requirements/README.md

 ### CREATIVE NETWORKS

+- The partners **SHOULD** develop creative networks with entities such as MoCDA, FTTF, New-Futures, Auto Fabrica, Weapons of Reason.
+- The partners **SHOULD** prioritise development of emerging talent and ideas over more established or 'mainstream' talent.
-- Creative Networks **MUST** enable artists, creators and organisations to easily fund, govern and manage their own entities.
+- Creative Networks **SHOULD** enable artists, creators and organisations to easily fund, govern and manage their own entities.
 - Creative Networks **SHOULD** enable creative assets to be packaged into higher order entities ("community IP").

 ### COMMUNITY IP